 There are two major types of diabetes

-- Type 1 diabetes or insulin-dependent diabetes mellitus (IDDM) or juvenile diabetes, the pancreas is failed to produce hormone insulin.
+- Type 1 diabetes or insulin-dependent diabetes mellitus (IDDM) or juvenile diabetes, the pancreas is failed to produce the hormone insulin.
 Resulting in high blood-glucose level and so, the patients need insulin shots.

 Subdivisions in Type 2 diabetes

-- gestational diabetes - develops during pregnancy due to hormonal changes that occur naturally during pregnancy.
+- Gestational diabetes - develops during pregnancy due to hormonal changes that occur naturally during pregnancy.